LAPRA Privacy Notice

 If an applicable state law provides greater health information privacy protections than the federal law, we will comply with the stricter state law.

-Other Uses and Disclosures of Your PHI
+Other Uses and Disclosures of Your PHI; Revocation of Authorization

 Before we use or disclose your PHI for any purpose other than those listed above, we must obtain your written authorization.
 You may revoke your authorization, in writing, at any time.
 If you revoke your authorization, the Health Plans will no longer use or disclose your PHI except as described above (or as permitted by any other authorizations that have not been revoked).
 However, please understand that we cannot retrieve any PHI disclosed to a third party in reliance on your prior authorization.